Metrics in Detail

 Examples

 You may be interested in even more detail on how time is tracked for those situations where Agents’ workflows are more complex.
 Below are a few scenarios that might occur and how time is tracked in each.
-Keep in mind the limitations mentioned above if you are looking at Conversation-level or Work Session-level reports.
+Remember the limitations mentioned above if you are looking at Conversation-level or Work Session-level reports.

 • Viewing other tools – Agent views a Customer Profile on Gladly, then opens a different program to pull up information for that Customer.
 They have not closed their Gladly tab or navigated to a different page in Gladly, and they have not been marked Away.
 This time is tracked as Handle Time for that Customer.